jerkar/springboot-plugin/README.md

 ### How to build this project ?

 This repository contains 2 projects.
 They use Jeka wrapper so you don't need to have Jeka installed on your machine.
-* Execute `jekaw java#pack` in _dev.jeka.plugins.spring-boot_ folder to build the plugin project.
+* Execute `jekaw java#pack` from _dev.jeka.plugins.spring-boot_ folder to build the main project.
-* Execute `../dev.jeka.plugins.spring-boot/jekaw java#pack` in _dev.jeka.plugins.spring-boot-sample_ folder to build the sample project
+* Execute `../dev.jeka.plugins.spring-boot/jekaw java#pack` from _dev.jeka.plugins.spring-boot-sample_ folder to build the sample project.